CCHS-Melbourne/LoliBot/software/ReadMe.md

 By this stage, we are now ready to install the complete collection of software that will operate your LoliBot hardware.

-*To prevent accidental robot run-aways, ensure that the LoliBot power switch is OFF* ... or that you have excellent robot catching reflexes !
+**To prevent accidental robot run-aways, ensure that the LoliBot power switch is OFF** ... or that you have excellent robot catching reflexes !

-The following commands flash firmware and copy the entire LoliBot software to the ESP32.
+The following commands flash the microPython firmware and copy the entire LoliBot software to the ESP32.
 This is a convenient "one step" command to get your LoliBot back into a known state, if you've made lots of ad-hoc "ampy put" commands and have forgotten exactly what is installed on the ESP32.

-    export AMPY_PORT=_SERIAL_DEVICE_PATH_
+    export AMPY_PORT=SERIAL_DEVICE_FILE_PATH
     export AMPY_DELAY=1
     scripts/flash_lolibot.sh  # Takes around 2 to 3 minutes ... grab a coffee !

-Since all the LoliBot source files have a "version header" ... the following script uses "ampy get" to retrieve the microPython source files and display just the "version header" for each file for the purposes of checking.
+Since all the LoliBot source files have a "version header" ... the following script uses "ampy get" to retrieve the microPython source files from the ESP32 and display just the "version header" for each file for the purposes of checking.

     scripts/check_version.sh

-## Configure LoliBot Wi-Fi
+# Configure LoliBot Wi-Fi

 The final installation steps are to configure the LoliBot settings for Wi-Fi and MQTT.

-*So that you can see the RGB LED boot status, ensure that the LoliBot power switch is ON.
-Raise the LoliBot wheels off the ground, then the robot can't accidentally run away from you.*
+**So that you can see the RGB LED boot status, ensure that the LoliBot power switch is ON.
+Raise the LoliBot wheels off the ground, then the robot can't accidentally run away from you.**

 Due to the design, whenever the ESP32 microcontroller is "reset", the motors tend to consistently run for just under a second.

 The default LoliBot RGB LED boot behavior is as follows ...

-    Red: Waiting for Wi-Fi connection
+- Red: Waiting for Wi-Fi connection
-    Blue: Wi-Fi connected, waiting for MQTT connection
+- Blue: Wi-Fi connected, waiting for MQTT connection
-    Green: Wi-Fi connected and MQTT connected
+- Green: Wi-Fi connected and MQTT connected, ready to go

-Failure to progress from red to blue to green indicates that some sort of problem has occurred.
+Failure of the RGB LED to progress from _red_ to _blue_ to _green_ indicates that some sort of problem has occurred.
 Possibly, the Wi-FI network credentials are incorrect.

 Copy, edit and transfer the Wi-Fi configuration file ...